hex-agon/chat-logger/README.md

 It also uses a circuit breaker to avoid making requests to a non-functional endpoint.
 The circuit breaker opens if more than 3 requests fail within 30 seconds and will switch to half-open after 5 minutes.

+**It is also worth nothing that multiple clients may submit the same message, deduplication should be done server side!**

 #### Payload structure

 The plugin uses the following structure to submit messages: